|8:30am – 9:00am

 2017 NMTC Coalition Annual Conference

-The 2017 NMTC Coalition Annual Conference will be held on December 13th and 14th in Washington, D.C. at the Hotel Monaco, located at 700 F Street Northwest.
-The day will begin with an opening plenary breakfast on December 13th, starting at 9 a.m. and close on December 14th at 12 p.m.
-The agenda will include keynotes from federal and congressional leaders, a Capitol Hill day, a networking reception, and panels featuring NMTC legal experts and investors.
-The event will also include discussions on recent NMTC reports and legislative movement on Capitol Hill, NMTC and the law, as well as a round table with leading NMTC investors, and a panel Treasury staff.
-See the agenda outline below for more details and stay tuned for updates of speakers.
+The 2017 NMTC Coalition Annual Conference was held on December 13th and 14th in Washington, D.C. at the Hotel Monaco, located at 700 F Street Northwest.
+The agenda included keynotes from federal and congressional leaders, a Capitol Hill day, a networking reception, and panels featuring NMTC legal experts and investors.
+The event also featured discussions on recent NMTC reports and legislative movement on Capitol Hill, NMTC and the law, as well as a round table with leading NMTC investors, and a panel Treasury staff.
+See the agenda outline below for more details .

 2017 NMTC Coalition June Policy Conference

 On Wednesday, June 7th, the New Markets Tax Credit (NMTC) Coalition held its New Markets Tax Credit Annual Policy Conference.
 The event featured the release of the new 2017 NMTC Progress Report—the thirteenth edition of the report.
 The Coalition’s Board President Robert Davenport, a longtime NMTC practitioner and president of the National Development Council, emceed the event.
 A summary and round-up of social media and news mentions can be viewed on storify.